CHSWC Releases 2021 Annual Reports on California’s Health and Safety and Workers' Compensation Systems and WOSHTEP Program

 The Commission on Health and Safety and Workers' Compensation (CHSWC) has released two annual reports, one for the Commission’s work and one for the Worker Occupational Safety and Health Training and Education Program (WOSHTEP).

-- CHSWC’s 2020 annual report, the Commission’s 26th, presents information about the health and safety and workers’ compensation systems in California and makes recommendations to improve their operations.
-It highlights recent legislative and regulatory changes, shows numerical and graphical trends over time and presents research that examines topics of interest to Commissioners and system stakeholders.
+- CHSWC’s 2021 annual report, the Commission’s 27th, presents information about the health and safety and workers’ compensation systems in California and makes recommendations to improve their operations.
+It highlights recent legislative and regulatory updates, shows numerical and graphical trends over time and presents research that examines topics of interest to Commissioners and system stakeholders.

 Both reports are available on the CHSWC website.
-CHSWC is charged with examining the health and safety and workers' compensation systems in California and recommending administrative or legislative modifications to improve their operation.
-The Commission was established to conduct a continuing examination of the workers' compensation system and of the state's activities to prevent industrial injuries and occupational illnesses and to examine those programs in other states.
+CHSWC is charged with examining the health and safety and workers' compensation systems in California, and recommending administrative or legislative modifications to improve their operation.
+The Commission was established to conduct a continuing examination of the workers' compensation system, the state's activities to prevent industrial injuries and occupational illnesses, and to examine those programs in other states.

 Information about CHSWC and CHSWC research reports and WOSHTEP is available on the CHSWC website.
 Information may also be obtained by writing to the Commission on Health and Safety and Workers’ Compensation, 1515 Clay Street, 17th Floor, Oakland, CA 94612; by calling (510) 622-3959; by faxing a request to (510) 286-0499; or by email to email@example.com.
 Please note that postal service may be subject to delays.
 Due to the current Covid-19 pandemic, CHSWC public meetings will be held online until further notice.